Zero paid placements. No brand can pay to rank higher on Simscanner.

 https://en.wikipedia.org/wiki/Netherlands

 AI-assisted disclosure: a Simscanner editor used an AI tool to help draft and structure this page.
 Every country fact (operators, SIM ID rule, regulator, region and currency) was checked against the cited public sources above and dated.
-Brand plan prices, data, validity, FUP and per-brand network mappings are left blank as pending verification and were never generated by AI.
+Brand plan prices, data, validity, FUP and per-brand network mappings are left blank as a modelled estimate and were never generated by AI.

 Related